jhare113/metro_atlanta_covid/README.md

 # Metro Atlanta Covid-19

-I wanted a better visualization of local COVID-19 data than I've been able to find, particularly in terms of the distribution of cases and deaths and how they're changing over time.
-Some charts in this project track confirmed cases and deaths in the core Metro Atlanta counties, both in absolute and relative terms.
-Other charts track new cases and deaths in Metro Atlanta, Georgia, and the United States.
+This project began as an attempt to create better visualizations of local COVID-19 data than were available at the time.

+The first product of this project is an R Markdown document focused on Metro Atlanta that visualizes the distribution of cases and deaths as they change over time.
+The charts in this document track new cases and deaths in the core Metro Atlanta counties, both in absolute and relative terms.
+The subsequent charts track new cases and deaths in Metro Atlanta, Georgia, and the United States.

-The Shiny app allows users to examine the data on a county by county level.
-Available at: https://jamesphare.shinyapps.io/COVID_by_county/
+The second product of this project is a [Shiny web app](https://jamesphare.shinyapps.io/COVID_by_county/), which visualizes new case and death data for the entire United States, with a focus on county-level data in the context of state and national data.

 All data come from the New York Times' ongoing [repository](https://github.com/nytimes/covid-19-data) of COVID-19 cases and deaths in the United States.